The Relapse Symphony: History

-In March of 2016 the band embarked on an East Coast run, which would also be their first headlining tour, titled "Rock N' Roll Warriors" tour.
+In March 2016 the band embarked on an East Coast run, which would also be their first headlining tour, titled "Rock N' Roll Warriors" tour.
 After a successful tour, TRS left on a West Coast tour in direct support of Wednesday 13, but an exhausted TRS would later return home for a musical hiatus.

 In the fall of 2018, the band responded to fan's unrelenting curiosity about the band's future with a headlining reunion concert at Jammin' Java in Vienna, Virginia.
 After the success of the reunion, the band released an additional single in Feb 2020 titled "Left Turns in New Jersey" and since had a further lineup change with the departure of Ray Miller and the introduction of Casey Hannum of Guitar.